openorch/openorch/docs-source/docs/services/download-svc.md

 # Download Svc

-The download service keeps a network local copy of files frequently accessed by services in the Singulatron platform.
+The download service keeps a network local copy of files frequently accessed by services in the Superplatform platform.

 > This page is a high level overview of the `Download Svc`.
 For more details, please see the [Download Svc API documentation](/docs/superplatform/download).